Our Standard Adoption scheme includes all this for just £50.00:

 We also have a group adoption scheme for just £55 which is perfect for schools & clubs – call us on 01962 777988 to find out more.

-African wild asses prefer to graze on grass but they can also browse bushes and trees for leaves.
+African wild asses prefer to graze on grass but will also browse bushes and trees for leaves.
 They use their sharp front incisor teeth and their hooves to break apart the tougher food.
 African wild asses can go for longer periods without water than other similar species and are capable of surviving on little food.

 The African wild ass occurs in Eritrea, Ethiopia and Somalia, on the eastern Horn of Africa.
 Their primary habitat is arid (dry) and semi-arid bushland and grassland.
 They can also inhabit hilly and stony deserts but tend to avoid sandy habitats.

-African wild asses live in small groups typically fewer than 5 individuals but the only permanent bonds are between mothers and their offspring.
+African wild asses live in small groups of typically fewer than 5 individuals, but the only permanent bonds are between mothers and their offspring.
 Breeding tends to be restricted to the wet season and most females give birth to one foal every other year.
 Foals are fairly independent soon after they are born, often remaining alone for long periods of time as their mothers seek water to maintain their supply of milk.
 Foals begin grazing within weeks of birth but still suckle for six months.

 The African wild ass is hunted by humans for food.

 Fewer than 600 African wild asses are thought to survive in the wild.
 These are numbers for the sub-species Somali wild ass, as no sightings of the Nubian wild ass have been confirmed since the 1970s and they may be extinct.
 The major threat to the African wild ass is being hunted by humans for food and medicinal purposes.
 Competition with livestock is also a major problem, as it can result in limited access to drinking water and food, with reproductive females and foals less than three-months old being most at risk.
 In both Eritrea and Ethiopia, research and conservation programs have been critical for sustaining African wild ass populations by involving local sheep and cattle farmers in their conservation.

 Status Critically Endangered